 Custom post types or content structures

 If you're working in Framer, you get more control than traditional page builders without needing to write code.
 That's the sweet spot for most designers.
+The how to customize a Framer template guide covers the customization process in detail if you're new to it.

 SEO that actually helps people find your event